 oranges.
 You have to compare similar carpets and narrow it down to the one

-that best meets your needs and lifestyle as well as your budget.
+that best meets your needs and lifestyle as well as meeting your budget.

 names for the same old fibers

-fibers can be modified to make them look or feel different.
+fibers can be modified in many ways to make them look or feel different.
 Some

 fibers are “bulked up” to make them look or feel thicker.
 Some

-fiber strands are made thinner so they look and feel softer.
+fiber strands are made thinner so they feel softer.
+These changes are common in

 altered fibers are often marketed under fancy new names.
 They are

-still the same fiber as before with the same limitations.
+still the same fiber as before with the same limitations they have always had.
 The superficial

 changes do not allow them to perform any better than before,